The Ohlone Wilderness is located in the East Bay, roughly between Fremont

 the winter.
 But it is an excellent place to see wildflowers in the spring.

 There are two steep hills at the beginning, that take a toll on knees and time.
 Then the trail is over rolling hills until Rose Peak with several other steep sections.
 After that the trail mostly descends.
-There is one last hill towards the end, but doesn't compare with the first two.
+There is one last hill towards the end, but it doesn't compare with the first two.
 When you reach marker 15, turn left on McCorkle trail (you will be already seeing the parking lot).
 Note: depending on the season and on the budget, the Sunol rangers may physically close the gates at dusk.
-If you left a car in Sunol, make sure you can get back to it by dusk (In 2017 this was no longer true as there was no gate and no ranger).
-Another way to get to the same parking lot is to descend from McCorkle trail to the Camp Ohlone Rd, which is a wide flat road.
+If you left a car in Sunol, make sure you can get back to it by dusk.
+Another (faster) way to get to the same parking lot is to descend from McCorkle trail to the Camp Ohlone Rd, which is a wide flat road.
 The McCorkle trail is way prettier but it zigzags and goes up and down, so it takes longer.

 These were the 2004 intermediate times:

 April 2005 time from Sunol to DelValle (reverse route):